ncsa/XSEDE-Delta/docs/source/index.rst

 ``--mem=16g --pty /bin/bash``

-will run an interactive job in the default queue with a wall clock limit of 30 minutes, using one node and 16 cores per node.
-You can also use other sbatch options such as those documented above.
+will run an interactive job in theÂ default queue with a wall clock limit of 30 minutes, using one node and 16 cores per node.
+You can also use otherÂ sbatchÂ options such as those documented above.

 After you enter the command, you will have to wait for SLURM to start the job.
 As with any job, your interactive job will wait in the queue